-The engine top covers are located beneath the rear bed and wardrobe, depending on model.
+The Engine Access Covers are located beneath the rear bed and wardrobe.

-Take precautions to protect carpet and interior furnishings when removing engine covers.
-The undersides of the engine covers could contain deposits of oil and fuel or other engine fluids and substances that could damage fabrics and interior furnishings.
+Take precautions to protect carpet and interior furnishings when removing Engine Access Covers.
+The undersides of the covers could contain deposits of oil and fuel or other engine fluids and substances that could damage fabrics and interior furnishings.